Sanketbhandare/DevOps/MERN_Stack_Docker_Compose/README.md

 Steps:
 --------------------------------------------------------------------------------------------------------------------------------------------
 1. Prepare the Container images for reactJs, ExpressJs
-2. Run the command to rollout the containers docker-compose up
+2. Run the docker compose file to rollout the MERN Stack. docker-compose up
-3. open the browser and check the url. http://localhost:3000
+3. Open the browser and check the url. http://localhost:3000
 4. Once you're done with your tasks, you can remove the containers. docker-compose down